-I think creating a gallery wall collage can be intimidating if you don’t know the tricks.
+I think creating a gallery wall collage can seem intimidating if you don’t know the tricks.
 You can make an really awesome one, even if your frames an items are all completely different.
-I was recently asked by Micheals (this post is sponsored and contains affiliate links) to use some of their items from their Savannah collection to make a gallery wall.
-This collection is exclusive to Micheals, and are easy to mix and match to make your own custom gallery wall collage!
+Gallery walls are so fun to make because you can really personalize you space!

-I’m going to share how-to with you, using a few very simple tricks and tips!
+I’m going to share how-to create your own gallery wall, using a few very simple tricks and tips!

-I started by laying out the frames I wanted to use from the collection.
+Started building a gallery wall by laying out the frames you want to use.
+You don’t have to just stick to pictures either, you can think outside of the box and add things like fun wall planters, decorative plates or art objects.
 To personalize it, I pulled some of the frames and added in some of my own artwork and items.

 I also played with the arrangement bit.
 Even with clients, I always work it out on the floor first before any nail, screw or sticky hanger goes up.

-I like to use what I call the “magic square” (or rectangle) technique.
+I like to use what I call the “magic square” (or rectangle) technique to create a gallery wall.
 Imagine all of your items have to fit in the inside of a certain size square or rectangle.
 Put your focus piece in the middle and arrange from there.

 It really helps figure out the bigger puzzle, because really, that’s what a collage wall is.
 A big puzzle.